 A less-than-well-trained employee may not notice anything is wrong with the message, then click it, respond to it, or open a small attachment within, a simple mistake which cost mid-size firms an average of £1.3 million per breach in 2019.

 Security Awareness Training is by far the most cost-effective and efficient method of strengthening your human firewall and reducing your cyber threat surface.
-Check out our cost calculator and compare that to the price of a successful data breach…
+Check out our pricing page and compare that to the price of a successful data breach…

 Your staff are your first and last line of defence, it is up to you to make sure they know how to defend themselves and your organisation.